New Development Partnerships Coordinator

 The Czech-UNDP Trust Fund activities have also helped to build a network of informal contacts between experts and representatives of various organizations in beneficiary countries, and between institutions of public service.

 Annual contributions to the Fund amount to $500,000 as per Czech law.
 This contribution is over and above the Czech Republic´s multilateral aid contributions.

-* All references to Kosovo are in the context of UNSCR 1244 (1999)
+* All references to Kosovo shall be understood to be in the context of the Security Council Resolution 1244 (1999).